MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-http-requests-handle-errors.md

 ---
-title: Compose HTTP requests and handle errors for the portals Web API | Microsoft Docs
+title: Compose HTTP requests and handle errors for the portals Web API
 description: Learn how to construct HTTP requests, headers, and handle errors for the portals Web API.
 author: neerajnandwana-msft
 ms.service: powerapps